 After the short but momentous prologue you become a freshly minted Hero, hired by people of the land to solve their problems with animals, bandits, and threats to the idyllic Albion.
 And your hero will visibly change as his power and legend grows.

 Increase your strength, and you’ll grow more muscular.
 Use magic a lot, and you’ll get glowing runes on your body.
 Even a moral stance you represent finds an appropriate visual expression.
 The world isn’t as open as The Witcher 3’s, and the choices are fewer, but where TW3 is a trip through a Slavic-inspired fantasy, Fable is a (much more cheerful) jaunt through mythic England.

 Instead of a grizzled monster hunter Geralt, you’re playing as Aloy, a young woman trained in hunting robotic animals and turning them into useful parts.
 The story involves investigating what’s causing many robots to become actively aggressive and attack human settlements.
-During her journey Aloy will discover crucial information about the past of the world she lives in, and this sense of discovery carries over to the sequel, Horizon Forbidden West.
+During her journey Aloy will find crucial information about the past of the world she lives in, and this sense of discovery carries over to the sequel, Horizon Forbidden West.